 FAS 157 is effective for fiscal years beginning after November 15, 2007, and, with certain exceptions, is to be applied prospectively.
+Banks must adopt FAS 157 for Call Report purposes in accordance with this effective date.
 Earlier adoption of FAS 157 is permitted as of the beginning of an earlier fiscal year, provided the bank has not yet issued a financial statement or filed a Call Report for any period of that fiscal year.
-Thus, a bank with a calendar year fiscal year may voluntarily adopt FAS 157 as of January 1, 2007.
+Thus, a bank with a calendar year fiscal year could have chosen to adopt FAS 157 as of January 1, 2007, and report fair values in accordance with FAS 157 in its Call Report as originally filed for March 31, 2007.
+Otherwise, a calendar year bank must adopt FAS 157 as of January 1, 2008.
 For those financial instruments identified in FAS 157 to which the standard must be applied retrospectively upon initial application, the effect of initially applying FAS 157 to these instruments should be recognized as a cumulative-effect adjustment to the opening balance of retained earnings at the beginning of the fiscal year of adoption.
-This adjustment should be reported in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles," and separately described in Schedule RI-E, item 4.
+This adjustment should be reported in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles," and separately disclosed in Schedule RI-E, item 4.

-FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (FAS 159), issued in February 2007, would allow banks to report certain financial assets and liabilities at fair value with the changes in fair value included in earnings.
+FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (FAS 159), issued in February 2007, allows banks to report certain financial assets and liabilities at fair value with the changes in fair value included in earnings.
 In general, a bank may elect the fair value option for an eligible financial asset or liability when it first recognizes the instrument on its balance sheet or enters into an eligible firm commitment.
 A bank may also elect the fair value option for eligible items that exist on the effective date of FAS 159.
 A bank's decision to elect the fair value option for an eligible item is irrevocable.
 A bank that elects the fair value option is expected to apply sound risk management and control practices to the assets and liabilities that will be accounted for at fair value under the option.